Workshops

 Applied Improv, Science Communication, and Team Workshops

-I am Ben Rush, an Informatics Data Scientist in the Department of Radiology at the University of Wisconsin-Madison and the founder of Amalgam Improv in Madison, Wisconsin.
-My background sits at the intersection of science, communication, and performance: I trained in biology, neuroscience, epidemiology, and nutritional sciences, then built a career in data science, biomedical research, teaching, and public-facing science communication.
+Ben Rush is an Informatics Data Scientist in the Department of Radiology at the University of Wisconsin-Madison and the founder of Amalgam Improv in Madison, Wisconsin.
+His background sits at the intersection of science, communication, and performance: he trained in biology, neuroscience, epidemiology, and nutritional sciences, then built a career in data science, biomedical research, teaching, and public-facing science communication.

-I first got seriously involved in improv in January 2020 when I took Improv for Scientists with Amy Zelenski.
-That class changed how I think about communication, leadership, and collaboration.
-Improv gave me practical tools for uncertainty, listening, trust, and creativity, and those skills became even more important during COVID.
-Since then, I have brought improv into research environments, classrooms, conference spaces, and professional development settings.
+Ben became seriously involved in improv in January 2020 when he took Improv for Scientists with Amy Zelenski.
+That class changed how he thinks about communication, leadership, and collaboration.
+Improv gave him practical tools for uncertainty, listening, trust, and creativity, and those skills became even more important during COVID.
+Since then, he has brought improv into research environments, classrooms, conference spaces, and professional development settings.

-Today, I design and lead workshops that help scientists, trainees, and professional teams communicate clearly, collaborate effectively, and think more creatively under pressure.
-I also lead Amalgam Improv, where I continue to develop performance-driven training experiences that transfer directly to research teams, healthcare settings, and business environments.
+Today, Ben designs and leads workshops that help scientists, trainees, and professional teams communicate clearly, collaborate effectively, and think more creatively under pressure.
+He also leads Amalgam Improv, where he continues to develop performance-driven training experiences that transfer directly to research teams, healthcare settings, and business environments.

 • Applied Improv for Scientists Workshops